Note

 Check that a firewall or proxies aren't blocking your access to this webpage.

-Are you seeing timeouts or do you need to check to see if Profiler is running?
+Are you seeing timeouts or do you need to check if the .NET Profiler is running?

-Profiling data is uploaded only when it can be attached to a request that happened while Profiler was running.
-Profiler collects data for two minutes each hour.
-You can also trigger Profiler by starting a profiling session.
+The profiler uploads profiling data only when it can attach the data to a request that happens while the profiler is running.
+The .NET Profiler collects data for two minutes each hour.
+You can also trigger the profiler by starting a profiling session.

-Profiler writes trace messages and custom events to your Application Insights resource.
-You can use these events to see how Profiler is running.
+The profiler writes trace messages and custom events to your Application Insights resource.
+You can use these events to see how the profiler is running.

-Search for trace messages and custom events sent by Profiler to your Application Insights resource.
+Search for trace messages and custom events that the .NET Profiler sends to your Application Insights resource.

 In your Application Insights resource, select Search from the top menu.